-- Miriam’s Vision: A Response to the 2005 London Bombings is the Hyman family’s way of trying to help you to create a safer, more inclusive society in response to what happened to Miriam.
+- Miriam’s Vision is the Hyman family’s way of trying to help you to create a safer, more inclusive society in response to what happened to Miriam.

-- Students will understand why they are participating in these activities
+- Understand why they are participating in these activities

-- Students will make links between Miriam, her story and the location of Odisha
+- Make links between Miriam, her story and the location of Odisha

-- Students will find out who Miriam Hyman was and how her story links to Odissi dance (through the location of her memorial, the Miriam Hyman Children’s Eye Care Centre in Odisha).
+- Find out who Miriam Hyman was and how her story links to Odissi dance (through the location of her memorial, the Miriam Hyman Children’s Eye Care Centre in Odisha).

-- Students will start to think about dance as part of culture, including their own www.london.gov.uk/london-curriculum
+- Think about dance as part of culture, including their own.

-Tell the students what the Miriam’s Vision resource and this module are about, share the title, key message, objectives etc.
+Tell the students what the Miriam’s Vision resource and this module are about, share the title, key message, objectives.

 Explain that the module starts by setting the context with some video and a presentation.

-Show Miriam’s Story video package Parts 1 to 4.
+Show Miriam’s Story video package Parts 1 to 4 (total 8 minutes).